-However, when you consider the protein-boosting effect of the peas, garbanzo beans, flaxseed and potato protein, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effects of the peas, garbanzo beans, potato protein and flaxseed, this looks like the profile of a kibble containing a modest amount of meat.

-Diamond Naturals Grain Free dog food is a plant-based kibble using a modest amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Diamond Naturals Grain Free is a plant-based dry dog food using a modest amount of lamb, chicken or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.